nicky-mc/nicky-mc/README.md

 # 🧙‍♀️ Hail and Well Met, Traveler!
-I am @nicky-mc
+I am  Nicky (Dominique) Mortoza-Cowles

 You have wandered into the enchanted domain of a **Level 20 Sorcerer/Bard of the Phoenix Bloodline**, where the flames of creativity burn bright!
 Here, I wield the arcane powers of **web development magic**, conjuring apps that are as functional as they are captivating.
 My journey is driven by a fiery passion for breathing life into ideas, crafting mystical interfaces, and solving riddles of design and logic.